-HiveMQ comes with a so called Diagnostics Mode which will collect data about the system HiveMQ is installed to.
+HiveMQ comes with a Diagnostic Mode that can collect data about the system HiveMQ is installed to.
 This provides valuable information for our support team for resolving issues on the concrete HiveMQ installation.

 The diagnostic mode is disabled by default and should only be enabled in case you are facing an issue with your installation.
 Performance will decrease and HiveMQ will write lots of information to disk, so this mode is not meant to be used in production.

-In order to enable the diagnostics mode, modify the
+In order to enable the diagnostic mode, modify the

 run.sh file for Linux systems or the